dyhes/zulip/docs/production/email-gateway.md

 email address displayed on the stream settings page.
 Emails sent to that address will be delivered into the stream.

-There are two ways to configure Zulip's email gateway:
+There are two ways to configure Aloha's email gateway:

-1. Local delivery (recommended): A postfix server runs on the Zulip server and passes the emails directly to Zulip.
+1. Local delivery (recommended): A postfix server runs on the Aloha server and passes the emails directly to Aloha.
-1. Polling: A cron job running on the Zulip server checks an IMAP inbox (`username@example.com`) every minute for new emails.
+1. Polling: A cron job running on the Aloha server checks an IMAP inbox (`username@example.com`) every minute for new emails.

 The local delivery configuration is preferred for production because